 6. Create Adverts to get Patronage

-Advert is a way of creating awareness for a product or service.
-You need to create an advert for your rental business especially within the first 3 months of opening your business.
+The advert is a way of creating awareness for a product or service.
+You need to create an advert for your rental business, especially within the first 3 months of opening your business.
 For offline advertisements, fliers and posters are perfect.

 7. Hiring Staff for Equipment

 The moving of your rental equipment from one place to another can be cumbersome.
 You will need to hire workers that will help you to arrange the equipment in delivery trucks all the time both at party venues and at the store.
 You can pay your workers per day or monthly.
 It depends on what you prefer.